lhk/rl_gym/README.md

 So far, I have merged all the different dqn versions into one package called dqn.
 But I'm undecided if it will stay like this.

+A small update on the refactoring: I decided to keep the following classes
+ - Agent: Responsible for interacting with the environment, keeping track of rewards (TD-lambda) and feeding the memory
+ - Memory: Stores the training samples.
+Can be a simple buffer (A3C) or more complex (priority based sampling for DQN)
+ - Model: The function approximator for policy, values, Q-values, whatever you are using
+ - Brain: Wrapper around the model, responsible for training and updates

+The structure can be explained with PPO as an example: I'm working on implementing PPO, with a parallel architecture like A3C.
+Each agent has it's own environment and they run episodes in parallel and push their observations to a buffer.
+As opposed to the usual A3C where each agent updates its own network on CPU, here the network is allocated on the gpu.
+It is represented by a single brain.
+The brain is trained by optimizer threads.
+All they do is invoke the optimize() method on the brain again and again.
+In this method the brain pops training data from the observation buffer and updates its model.

+This sounds like an implementation of A3C.
+But it uses the clipped ratio surrogate loss of PPO.
+My A3C code is extremely similar, but not yet refactored to move the Model out of the brain.

+Eventually, I'll also refactor DQN to expose a model.

 (Also note: Before the refactoring, I've trained the various algorithms against doom and atari.
 I'll do that again to check if something has been broken.
 TODO: remove this text after the tests have been successful :) )

 Next to the refactoring, I've started to look at homebrew environments for reinforcement learning.